 - Working alongside others within the department or school/college

 - Meetings between you and your induction tutor and mentor to consider progress, development and increasing knowledge and awareness of available information, advice and guidance.

 Setting objectives & agreeing action plans…

 Professional development objectives provide a strong sense of purpose and direction to those directly involved in induction and help you to not only meet the teacher standards but also look towards your longer-term professional development.

 Appropriate objectives provide a basis for reviewing your progress, and enable you and your induction tutor to identify both the aspects of the induction programme that are supporting development and any areas in which improvements may need to be made.
 Objectives in the induction period need to be carefully thought through and designed to meet your individual needs and circumstances.

-If at any point there are concerns that you may not meet the teaching standards by the end of induction, the headteacher/induction tutor/lead should act early to ensure further support is arranged and documented in the form of an additional support action plan.
-Statutory induction may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction (LA) - not the school/college.
+If at any point there are concerns that you may not meet the teacher standards by the end of induction, the headteacher/induction tutor/lead should act early to ensure further support is arranged and documented in the form of an additional support action plan targeting areas of the government standards causing concern and outlining the support being put in place, by who and when inc. timeline for review.
+Induction may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction - not the school/college.

 NB: All parties should avoid using the word ‘fail’ until the final term of a 2-year induction as doing so beforehand causes unnecessary panic.
 You cannot 'pass' or 'fail' an individual term, you can only pass or fail induction at the end i.e. the end of a fully completed 2-year induction period (1-year for pre-Sept 21 ECTs)